-RiC-R060: Activity is or was performed by Agent RiC-R061: Event results or resulted in Thing RiC-R033i: Activity documented by Record Resource or Instantiation RiC-R006: Event has or had subevent Event (see also above) (see also above) RiC-R084i: Event occurred at date Date (see also below) RiC-R062: Rule is rule associated RiC-R063: Rule regulates or regulated Thing with Thing RiC-R064: Rule is or was expressed by Record Resource RiC-R065: Rule issued by Agent RiC-R066: Rule is or was enforced by Agent RiC-R067: Mandate authorizes Agent Type: date relations RiC-R068: Date is date associated with Thing RiC-R069: Date is beginning date of Thing RiC-R070: Date is birth date of Person RiC-R080: Date is creation date of Record Resource or Instantiation RiC-R081: Date is or was creation date of all members of Record Set RiC-R082: Date is or was creation date of RiC-R083 Date is or was creation date of most some members of Record Set members of Record Set RiC-R071: Date is end date of Thing RiC-R072: Date is death date of Person RiC-R073: Date is modification date of Thing RiC-R084: Date is date of occurrence of Event (see also above) RiC-R085: Date is within Date (see also above) RiC-R086: Date intersects Date Type: spatial relations RiC-R074: Place is place associated with Thing RiC-R075: Place is or was location of Thing RiC-R076: Place is or was jurisdiction of Agent RiC-R007: Place contains or contained Place (see also above) RiC-R077: Place is or was adjacent to Place RiC-R078: Place overlaps or overlapped Place
+RiC-R060: Activity is

+or was performed by

+Agent

+RiC-R061: Event results or RiC-R033i: Activity

+resulted in Thing documented by

+Record Resource or

+Instantiation

+DiC DOOG: Event has ar had (see also above)

+subevent Event

+(see also above)

+. ,

+RiC-R084i: Event occurred

+at date Date (see also

+Type: rule relations below)

+Type. rule relations

+RiC-R062: Rule is RiC-R063: Rule regulates

+rule associated or regulated Thing

+with Thing DiC DOGA: Dulo is or was

+expressed by Record

+Resource

+RiC-R065: Rule issued by

+Agent

+RiC-R066: Rule is or was

+enforced by Agent

+RiC-R067: Mandate

+autnorizes Agent

+RiC-R068: Date is

+date associated RiC-R069: Date is RiC-R070: Date is

+with Thing beginning date of Thing birth date of Person

+RiC-R080 [.]
+Date is

+creation date of

+Record Resource or

+Instantiation

+DiC DOQ1.
+Data to an

+NIC-RUBL: Date IS OF

+all members of

+Record Set

+KIC-KU82: Date is or KIC-KU83 Date is

+date of most

+some members of members of

+Record Set Record Set

+RiC-R071: Date is end date of Thing RiC-R072: Date is death date of Person

+RiC-R073: Date is modification date of Thing

+RiC-R084: Date is date of occurrence of Event (see also above)

+RiC-R085: Date is within Date (see also above)

+RiC-R086: Date intersects Date

+Type: spatial relations RiC-R074: Place is place associated with Thing RiC-R075: Place is or was location of Thing

+with rining RiC-R076: Place is or was jurisdiction of Agent

+RiC-R007: Place contains or contained Place

+(see also above)

+RiC-R077: Place is or was

+adjacent to Place

+RiC-R078: Place overlaps

+or overlapped Place